OpenIdentityPlatform/OpenICF/OpenICF-java-framework/toolkit/README.txt

 Further Information:
 -------------------------------------------------------------------------------------------
-More details on how to use this toolkit and the Connector architecture in general can be found on the OpenConnectors development site at http://openconnectors.dev.java.net/Java_Toolkit.html
+More details on how to use this toolkit and the Connector architecture in general can be found on the Identityconnectors development site at http://identityconnectors.dev.java.net/Java_Toolkit.html